yhd4711499/tasktree/README.md

 For OSX users, please refer to this link:
 [http://stackoverflow.com/questions/135688/setting-environment-variables-in-os-x/588442#588442](http://stackoverflow.com/questions/135688/setting-environment-variables-in-os-x/588442#588442)

 For now all demos are placed in Unit test cases.

 You need to switch the Test Artifact in the Build Variants view to run the `ExampleUnitTest` contained in module `tasktree-test`.
+And set the JRE for unit testing to jdk8.

 ## Project structure